Conventional Septic System Installation

 Why does a perc test matter before installation?

 The percolation test measures how fast water drains through your soil.
 Sandy and loamy soils absorb effluent well.
 Clayey or silty soils drain slowly and may not support a conventional drain field.
 Your perc test results determine whether a conventional septic system installation is feasible and dictate the required size of the absorption field.
+Understanding your soil type is essential for proper system design and helps avoid failure in the long run.

 How long does a conventional septic system installation take?

 Most residential installations take three to five working days from excavation through final inspection.
 Larger commercial systems or sites with difficult access, rocky soil, or high water tables may require additional time.
+Timeline can also depend on permit approval and inspector availability, so proper planning helps the project stay on track.

 Can I install a conventional septic system on any property?

 Not every lot qualifies.
 The property must have adequate setback distances from wells, property lines, waterways, and structures.
 Soil must pass a percolation test, and the water table must sit far enough below the trench bottom.
 A-1 Bill Gibson Septic Service conducts a full site assessment to determine if your property meets all requirements before you commit to the project.
+Our expertise ensures you receive an informed recommendation on which system type is best suited to your site.

 Does a new septic system need a permit?

 Yes.
 Every conventional septic system installation requires a permit from the local health department or code enforcement office.
 A-1 Bill Gibson Septic Service handles the entire permit application, submits engineered site plans, and coordinates all required inspections so you stay compliant from start to finish.
+We take care of the paperwork so you can focus on your construction or renovation project.